Best Freeview Boxes And Recorders For UK TV In 2023

 Freeview Recorders And Freeview Play

 If you use a Freeview recorder box, you can record live programmes for later viewing, or pause and rewind live TV.
-Using the EPG, you can also set recordings up to eight days in advance.
+Using the EPG, you can also set recordings up to seven days in advance.

 Most recording boxes come with built-in storage – a hard drive you use for the recordings.
 The cheaper devices might support an SD card or USB stick, which you would need to buy separately and use to record.

-Freeview Play combines over-the-air channels and programmes on-demand that are streamed via broadband, giving you access to apps such as BBC iPlayer, ITVX, All 4, My 5 and a few other catch-up services, all in one device.
+Freeview Play combines over-the-air channels and programmes on-demand that are streamed via broadband, giving you access to apps such as BBC iPlayer, ITVX, Channel 4, My 5 and a few other catch-up services, all in one device.

 With some devices, you can also “scroll back” and watch programmes that you’ve missed up to 7 days backwards.
 Not all devices support Freeview Play – so look for that in our review (For more, see our full Freeview Play guide).

-From 2022, official Freeview boxes now HAVE to support Freeview Play going forward, and those that do not will no longer be manufactured.
+Since 2022, official Freeview boxes HAVE to support Freeview Play going forward, and those that do not will no longer be manufactured.
 So while you can still find some older stock – official Freeview boxes that aren’t connected to the internet (like the Manhattan T1 or T2-R) are on their way out.

 Alternatives To Freeview